The Work-Money-Life Snapshot

 Both options include the full report.
 The debrief adds a one-to-one session.

-Already taken the assessment?
-Add a debrief for £149 - email trevor@midlennial.com with your original purchase details.
+Already taken the Snapshot?
+Add a debrief for £149 – email assessment@interludecafe.com with your original purchase details.

 This is not a generic scorecard.

-Your results are based on how your five domains interact, not each one in isolation.
+Your result is based on how your five domains interact, not each one in isolation.